-The DRV2604 device is a haptic driver that relies on the back-EMF produced by an actuator to provide a closed-loop system that offers extremely flexible control of LRA and ERM actuators over a shared I2C-compatible bus or PWM input signal.
+The DRV2605 device is a haptic driver that relies on the back-EMF produced by an actuator to provide a closed-loop system that offers extremely flexible control of LRA and ERM actuators over a shared I2C-compatible bus or PWM input signal.
 This schema helps improve actuator performance in terms of acceleration consistency, start time, and brake time.

-The improved smart-loop architecture inside the DRV2604 device provides effortless auto-resonant drive for LRA, as well as feedback-optimized ERM drive allowing for automatic overdrive and braking.
+The improved smart-loop architecture inside the DRV2605 device provides effortless auto-resonant drive for LRA, as well as feedback-optimized ERM drive allowing for automatic overdrive and braking.
 These features create a simplified input waveform paradigm as well as reliable motor control and consistent motor performance.
-The DRV2604 device also allows for open-loop driving by using internally-generated PWM.
+The DRV2605 device also allows for open-loop driving by using internally-generated PWM.
+Additionally, the audio-to-vibe mode automatically converts an audio input signal to meaningful haptic effects.

-The DRV2604 device includes enough integrated RAM to allow the user to preload over 100 customized waveforms.
+The DRV2605 device offers a licensed version of TouchSense 2200 software from Immersion which eliminates the requirement to design haptic waveforms because the software includes over 100 licensed effects (5ERM libraries and 1 LRA library) and audio-to-vibe features.
 The waveforms can be instantly played back through an I2C or can be triggered through a hardware trigger pin.
-Additionally, the real-time playback mode allows the host processor to bypass the memory playback engine and play waveforms directly from the host through the I2C.
+Additionally, the real-time playback mode allows the host processor to bypass the library playback engine and play waveforms directly from the host through the I2C.

-The DRV2604 device features a trinary-modulated output stage that provides more efficiency than linear-based output drivers.
+The DRV2605 device features a trinary-modulated output stage that provides more efficiency than linear-based output drivers.